Thyroid

 How to do it:

-• Lie on your back with your legs extended and arms by your sides.
+• Lie on your back with legs extended.

-• Press your elbows into the floor and lift your chest towards the ceiling.
+• Press elbows into the floor and lift your chest upward.

 4. Bhujangasana (Cobra Pose)